dme86/dme86.github.io/_posts/2023-08-15-Lazygit-tutorial.md

 And push your code by pressing `P`.

+If you don't need to have the git messages and the "*Press enter to return to lazygit*" call you can add this into your `~/.config/lazygit/config.yml`:

+    promptToReturnFromSubprocess: false

 > You can use `a` to stage/unstage **all** files - be careful with this because Lazygit will not remember your selected files via `Space`.

-You're able to stage individual hunks/lines from a file by selecting the file and pressing `Enter`.
+You're able to stage *individual hunks/lines* from a file by selecting the file and pressing `Enter`.
 This will split your main panel into "*Unstaged/Staged*" view.

 Again, you're able to use vim commands `j` and `k` to move through your hunks/lines, select them by pressing `Space`, press `Tab` to toggle between "*Unstaged/Staged*" view.

 If you want to go back to your files panel, just press `ESC`.

 > You're able to scroll via `J`, `K`.

 To create a [Tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) just press `T` on your *commits* panel (*Hotkey 4*).

 With staged changes in your files panel, you can amend it to *any* commit you selected it with `A`.
 Amending commits earlier than the latest commit will result in Lazygit doing a rebase for you.

 You can edit the commit message with `r`, or with your external editor using `R`.